GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 # Dart for Javascript developers

+## Introduction to Dart

+Dart is an object-oriented, class defined, single inheritance language using a C-style syntax that transcompiles optionally into JavaScript.
+It supports interfaces, mixins, abstract classes, reified generics, optional typing, and a sound type system.It is focused on client-side programming, be it in the browser or on mobile.

 ## Entry Point

 `main()` is the entry function in Dart.
 In Javascript, we do not any specific entry function.
 ```
 // JavaScript
 function main() {
-  // To be used as the entry point, but it must be
+  // To be used as the entry point
 }
- // has to be called manually.
+ // but it has to be called manually.
 main();
 ```
 ```